danielbairamian/Exponential_EM_Mixture/README.md

 # Exponential EM Mixture

-Expectation Maximization for mixture of exponential random variables
+Expectation Maximization for mixture of exponentials